S-Group’s groceries logistics centre in Sipoo - sustainable hybrid energy concept

-The engineers’ designs resulted in a system where geoenergy sourced from geowells, i.e. geothermal heat, and the condensation energy from cooling equipment cover as much of the need for low-temperature thermal energy as possible.
-A heating system fuelled by pellets, in turn, will ensure capacity when the need for heating increases in winter and oil will serve as a backup fuel in the higher temperature heating network.
+The design resulted in a system where geoenergy sourced from geowells, i.e. geothermal heat, and the condensation energy from cooling equipment cover as much of the need for low-temperature thermal energy as possible.
+A heating system fueled by pellets, in turn, will ensure capacity when the need for heating increases in winter and oil will serve as a backup fuel in the higher temperature heating network.

 “We transfer the geoenergy from the geowells on the property and the energy captured from the cold rooms’ condensation to the low-temperature thermal heat network.
 We combined Adven’s expertise in cooling and heating production with the customer’s geowells and thus, by integrating separate systems, we were able to achieve a very interesting hybrid solution for the area’s energy production,” explains Adven’s Account Manager Henrik Vasama.